timescale

 Exhibitions, public programs (selection):

-2022: It’s a love story: Earthly Provenance | Ancestral Intimacy, Zone2Source Amsterdam.
+2022: It’s a love story: Earthly Provenance | Ancestral Intimacy, exhibition, Our Living Soil, Zone2Source Amsterdam.

 2022: Swamp Walk, finissage artist-in-residency Park Studio de Orangerie, Zone2Source Amsterdam.

-2022: Soft Soils, aardtijd, part of The becoming, The being & The meanwhile, subsurface as living climate archive at Arti et Amicitiae, CLUE+/VU, Amsterdam.
+2022: Soft Soils, aardtijd, exhibition, Arti et Amicitiae, CLUE+/VU, Amsterdam.

-2021: recast as repository, open studio presentation during Test Case XXIV at EKWC.
+2021: Re-cast as repository | residual intimacy, Test Case XXIV at EKWC.

 2021: aardtijd, Zone2Source, Amsterdam.

-2021: Sensoilations, online program during 24hr Online Global Peat-Fest 2021.
+2021: Sensoilations, online global program during 24hr Peat-Fest in 2021.

-2020: sedi | senti | ment, open studio presentation during Test Case XII at EKWC.
+2020: sedi | senti | ment, Test Case XII at EKWC.

-2020: Breath of Soil(s), exhibit and public programs, Zone2Source, Amsterdam.
+2020: Breath of Soil(s), exhibition, Zone2Source, Amsterdam.

 2019: Onland, public intervention, Zone2Source, Amsterdam.

-2018: Climate as Artifact – Klimaat als mensenwerk, Elektriciteitsfabriek, The Hague.
+2018: Climate as Artifact – Klimaat als Mensenwerk, Elektriciteitsfabriek, The Hague.

 2018: Zeelab #1-5: Uptime_ (Nest), Climate as Game Changer (Border Sessions), Environmental Literacy, Global Waves, Landscape Observations (Climate as Artifact).